alikhil/slang-tensorflow/README.md

 ## Markers

 When I have been working on this project the SLang compiler was not ready yet.
-Also I did know anything about standard library of SLang.
+Also I did have full view of SLang standard library.
 So, everytime when I asked myself `Oh, how to do XXX in SLang?` and come with no answer I left markers in my code.
 For instance:

 * `TODO:`
 * `ASSUME:`